Panzerschrek/U-00DC-Sprache/source/build_system/README.md

 ### Caveats

-Since build scripts are normal Ü programs it's possible to trigger crash by using `halt` or by messing with unsafe code.
+Since build scripts are normal Ü programs, it's possible to trigger a crash by using `halt` or by messing with unsafe code.
 Since build script code is running inside the build system process, the whole process is terminated if an error in one of build script occurs.